mmkobylin/tech_challenge/README.md

 After further consideration I decided to add more to the background, in the form of box shadow and transform effects, both of which further improve accessibility.
 As part of this process I worked to make the background resemble an old fashioned monitor to stir up some additional nostalgia for my players.

-As the mobile market is extremely important I decided to design for this first to ensure that the program will load faster on smaller devices, and then used media queries to design the desktop version.
+As the mobile market is extremely important I decided to design for this first to ensure that the program will load faster on smaller devices, and then used media query to design the desktop version.

 ## Style

-All the components of the game and its features are in alphabetical order in the style.blade.php.
+All the components of the game and its features are in alphabetical order in the style section of style.blade.php.

 ## Routing